googleapis/python-aiplatform/README.rst

         # defaults to us-central1
         location='us-central1',

-        # bucket in same region as location
+        # Googlge Cloud Stoage bucket in same region as location
         # used to stage artifacts
         staging_bucket='gs://my_staging_bucket',